pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 - `additional_refresh_token_replay_protection_enabled` (Boolean) A boolean that, when set to `true`, if you attempt to reuse the refresh token, the authorization server immediately revokes the reused refresh token, as well as all descendant tokens.
 Defaults to `true`.
 - `allow_wildcards_in_redirect_uris` (Boolean) A boolean to specify whether wildcards are allowed in redirect URIs.
 For more information, see [Wildcards in Redirect URIs](https://docs.pingidentity.com/csh?context=p1_c_wildcard_redirect_uri).
-- `certificate_based_authentication` (Attributes List) Certificate based authentication settings. (see [below for nested schema](#nestedatt--oidc_options--certificate_based_authentication))
+- `certificate_based_authentication` (Attributes) Certificate based authentication settings. (see [below for nested schema](#nestedatt--oidc_options--certificate_based_authentication))
 - `client_id` (String) A string that specifies the application ID used to authenticate to the authorization server.
 - `client_secret` (String, Sensitive) A string that specifies the application secret ID used to authenticate to the authorization server.
-- `cors_settings` (Attributes List) A single block that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
+- `cors_settings` (Attributes) A single object that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
 If omitted, the application allows CORS requests from any origin except for operations that expose sensitive information (e.g. `/as/authorize` and `/as/token`).
 This is legacy behavior, and it is recommended that applications migrate to include specific CORS settings. (see [below for nested schema](#nestedatt--oidc_options--cors_settings))
 - `grant_types` (Set of String) A list that specifies the grant type for the authorization request.
 - `home_page_url` (String) The custom home page URL for the application.
 The provided URL is expected to use the `https://` schema.
 The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
 - `initiate_login_uri` (String) A string that specifies the URI to use for third-parties to begin the sign-on process for the application.
-- `mobile_app` (Attributes List) Mobile application integration settings. (see [below for nested schema](#nestedatt--oidc_options--mobile_app))
+- `mobile_app` (Attributes) Mobile application integration settings. (see [below for nested schema](#nestedatt--oidc_options--mobile_app))
 - `par_requirement` (String) A string that specifies whether pushed authorization requests (PAR) are required.
 - `par_timeout` (Number) An integer that specifies the pushed authorization request (PAR) timeout in seconds.
 - `pkce_enforcement` (String) A string that specifies how `PKCE` request parameters are handled on the authorize request.